marzieh-bioinfo/cancer-drug-response-ml/README.md

 - pandas, numpy, scikit-learn
 - matplotlib / seaborn

+## Data

+Public pharmacogenomics data from Kaggle:
+“Genomics of Drug Sensitivity in Cancer (GDSC)” – downloaded as a zip and used locally
+(gene expression and drug response for many cancer cell lines and drugs).

 This project shows my skills in **bioinformatics, data analysis and machine learning** on real biological data.